denizyuret/Knet.jl/docs/intro.rst

 However the basic method outlined in this section has the advantage of being easy to generalize to models that are a lot more complicated as we will see next.

+..
+TODO: add a softmax and an mlp example

 Defining new operators
 ----------------------